 This social city also has plenty of opportunities for graduates who decide to stay in the city, with a great deal of international firms setting up offices here, including Nokia, IBM, Hewlett Packard and Google, many of whom look to recruit Wroclaw graduates directly.

-A Content Writer for TopUniversities.com, Chloe has a Bachelor’s degree in Economics from the University of Reading and grew up in Leicestershire, UK.
-She enjoys writing articles about a wide range of topics for a student audience.
+As Content Editor for TopUniversities.com and TopMBA.com, Chloe creates and publishes a wide range of articles for universities and business schools across the world.
+Chloe has a Bachelor’s degree in Economics from the University of Reading and grew up in Leicestershire, UK.

-Wroclaw
+Study in Wroclaw

-By Chloe Lane
+Chloe Lane

 Wroclaw is the capital of Lower Silesia and is often dubbed ‘the Meeting Place’ of Poland.
 Located in western Poland on the banks of the Oder river, Wroclaw is home to over one million people, and as a result is the fourth largest city in Poland.

-Wroclaw currently has two world class universities featured in the QS World University Rankings®: Wrocław University of Science and Technology and University of Wroclaw.
+Wroclaw currently has two world class universities featured in the QS World University Rankings: Wrocław University of Science and Technology and University of Wroclaw.
 Both institutions are notable for their very high research output.

 Have you studied in Wroclaw?
 Let us know your thoughts.